webix-hub/docs/data/api/selectionmodel_onafterselect_event.md

 	api/selectionmodel_onbeforeselect_event.md
 @related:
 	desktop/selection.md

 @descr:

-In case of the multiselect mode enabled, the event will fire:

-- Ctrl+click: each time an item is selected while passing the ID of a recently selected item;
+If multiselect mode is enabled, the event will fire only when additional items are selected with Ctrl+click, while passing the ID of a recently selected item.
-- Shift+click: will not fire.
+The event wil not fire when the selection is extended via Shift+click.

-It is safer to use the api/selectionmodel_onselectchange_event.md event that catches all changes of selection state in the component combined with the api/selectionmodel_getselectedid.md method.
+It is safer to use the api/selectionmodel_onselectchange_event.md event, which catches all selection state changes in the component, combined with the api/selectionmodel_getselectedid.md method.